-- Control your blood pressure.
-If you have high blood pressure, get a home blood pressure measuring device to help you monitor and keep your blood pressure well controlled.
+- Control blood pressure.
+If you have high blood pressure, get a home blood pressure measuring device to help you monitor your blood pressure.

 - Don't smoke.
-Or, if you do, take steps to stop.
+If you do smoke, take steps to stop.

 - Maintain an ideal weight.
-Follow a low-salt diet and exercise regularly.
+Follow a low-salt diet with plenty of fruits, vegetables and whole grains and exercise regularly.

 - Wear a seat belt.
 This reduces the risk of traumatic injury to your chest area.

-- Keep your doctor well-informed.
-If you have a family history of aortic dissection, a connective tissue disorder or a bicuspid aortic valve, let your doctor know.
-If you have a known aortic aneurysm, find out how often you need monitoring and if surgery is necessary to repair your aneurysm.
+Work with your doctor.
+If you have a family history of aortic dissection, a connective tissue disorder or a bicuspid aortic valve, tell your doctor.
+If you have an aortic aneurysm, find out how often you need monitoring and if surgery is necessary to repair your aneurysm.